PBorocz/typst_infomap/README.md

 As close to a _true_ model of the original method as I could do, incorporating the following _meta\-model_:

-- **Map**: Document-level setup with headers, footers, and consistent typography; Can contain either one or many Sections or Blocks
+- **Document**: Document-level setup with headers, footers, and consistent typography; Can contain either one or many Maps or Blocks
-- **Section**: Major divisions with automatic styling (optional); Can contain one or many Blocks
+- **Map**: Major divisions with automatic styling (optional); Can contain one or many Blocks
 - **Block**: Core content blocks with hanging titles and horizontal separators; Can contain other Blocks.

 ### Consistent Typography